Lettuce can be used in a variety of tasty ways. It’s a great addition to sandwiches, and you can always use it in a delicious salads.

 Many people use simple gadgets known as “spinners” to dry heads of lettuce.
 They’re easy to use and pretty convenient to own overall.

-If you don’t have a spinner that you can utilize, then you might not be sure how to go about drying the lettuce.
+If you don’t have a spinner that you can utilize, you might not be sure how to go about getting it dry.
 Thankfully, it isn’t all that difficult once you know what you’re doing.

 1 – The Swinging Method